jia-von/data_engineer_take_home_assessment/SQL/sql_solution_human_readable.md

+# Quote Assignment
+>- Use SQL to solve this problem.
+>- We are evaluating this from the lens that this is your best possible code.
+>- Given Account and Source tables, write SQL scripts to transform:
+>1.
+When an account's utm_name = 'utmcsr', output its utm_value in a column called utm_source
+>2.
+When an account's utm_name = 'utmcmd', output its utm_value in a column called utm_medium
+## Analysis
+- Assume general SQL language and special libraries used.
+    - If I do want to use special SQL syntax, i.e. PostgreSQL I have to give my technical reviewer information about the database I use.
+- No clarification whether it is a traditional SQL or noSQL database.
+- No foreign and primary key was noted, therefore I have to made assumption one-to-many relationship.
+    -   There will difference in queries depending whether table have keys or not.
+- No clarification was given whether I should create a table or query them.
+    - Therefore I made assumption it is just to query.
+- No clarification whether the expected output should be null
+    - Therefore assumption was made that it will be null for this case.
+- **We are evaluating this from the lens that this is your best possible code.**
+    - What do you mean by **best posible code**, no references was given.
+    - I had to made assumptions, is it according to commenting syntax/formating/queries resources/use of libraries/mathematical concept to explain result.
+    - Best code can be long and verbose, and bad code can do exactly the same but it will be short and not be understood by other people.
+What are you seeking for?

+## Mathematical Explanation

 # SQL Assignment
-Use SQL to solve this problem.
-We are evaluating this from the lens that this is your best possible code.

-## Problem:
-Given Account and Source tables, write SQL scripts to transform:
-    1. When an account's utm_name = 'utmcsr', output its utm_value in a column called utm_source
-    2. When an account's utm_name = 'utmcmd', output its utm_value in a column called utm_medium

 ## Setup:
 PostgreSQL syntax and snake_case is used as nomenclature for this exercise.